amazeeio/cachalot/FAQ.md

     VBoxManage modifyvm "IE11 - Win10" --natdnshostresolver1 on

 Replace `"IE11 - Win10"` with the name of your VM.
-This will allow the VM to resolve and connect directly to your `http://*.docker` services running in Dinghy.
+This will allow the VM to resolve and connect directly to your `http://*.docker.amazee.io` services running in Dinghy.

-## I want to make my containers reachable from other machines on my LAN

-Your Docker VM is configured to use a host-only network, so it's not accessible outside your computer by default.
-To enable others to reach your VM, you can use a tool such as [my-proxy](https://github.com/esnunes/my-proxy) to set up a proxy server.
-Please be aware of the security implications of exposing your containers in this way, and don't do it on an untrusted network.